COCHITUATE AQUEDUCT TRAIL:

 Starting from Route 9 in Wellesley [Northwestern End]; From I-90 take exit 117 to Route 30 E. Take your first right on Speen St and follow to Route 9 E. Travel 2.9 miles and turn right into a large parking lot (across from Lexington Rd).
 Then follow the narrow paved path west a short distance along Route 9 to access the trailhead.

 The Aqueduct Trail System is an ongoing collaboration between the Mass Water Resources Authority and Metropolitan Area Planning Council.
-The focus is to identify and develop a connected trail system along the four aqueducts (Cochituate, Sudbury, Weston, Wachusett).
-As currently proposed, the trail system, when complete, will total 67 miles along three main corridors running roughly east west between Chestnut Hill and the Wachusett Reservoir in Berlin.
-Sections of the Cochituate Aqueduct Trail, Sudbury Aqueduct Trail, Weston Aqueduct Trail and Wachusett Aqueduct Trail have been opened to the public throughout various municipalities.
-See; Sudbury Aqueduct Trail , Wachusett Aqueduct Trail & Weston Aqueduct Trail .
+The focus is to identify and develop a connected trail system along the four Aqueducts (Cochituate, Sudbury, Wachusett, Weston).
+Starting from Berlin, the Wachusett Aqueduct Trail travels South, through Northborough, then East, to the Sudbury Reservoir in Southborough.
+The Weston Aqueduct Trail begins in Framingham and travels East, to the Weston Reservoir in Weston.
+The Sudbury Aqueduct Trail begins from the Sudbury River Reservoir in Framingham and travels East, to Newton.
+The Cochituate Aqueduct Trail starts from Natick and travels East, to Newton.
+See; Cochituate Aqueduct Trail , Sudbury Aqueduct Trail , Wachusett Aqueduct Trail & Weston Aqueduct Trail .
+For more information visit; AQUEDUCT TRAILS .

-Starting from Huron Drive in Natick [Western End]; You can access the Cochituate Aqueduct Trail at the end of the driveway.
+Starting from Huron Drive in Natick [Western End]; From Erie Dr, pass by the 2nd industrial building on your left, where you can access the Cochituate Aqueduct Trail at the end of the driveway.
 Come to an intersection.

-Note; Straight ahead leads to the Pickerel Pond Trail (See Map).
+Note; Straight, South, leads to the Pickerel Pond Trail (See Map Below).

-The narrow, dirt & tree root, Cochituate Aqueduct Trail Heads left (Southeast).
-This trail follows the Aqueduct alongside the marsh of Pickerel Pond.
-Emerge onto Erie Dr and head right out to Oak St where you'll pick up a BIKE LANE heading right.
+The narrow, dirt & tree root, Cochituate Aqueduct Trail travels left, Southeast.
+This trail follows the Cochituate Aqueduct alongside the marsh of Pickerel Pond.
+Emerge onto Erie Dr and head right, out to Oak St, where you'll come to the Oak Street BIKE LANE.

-A narrow sidewalk is available.
-You quickly come to Rathbun Rd across the street on your left.
-(Caution no crosswalk) Follow Rathbun Rd until it turns left.
+Follow this BIKE LANE right (narrow sidewalk is available) and you'll quickly come to Rathbun Rd on your left.
+(Caution no crosswalk).
+Follow Rathbun Rd a short distance, until it turns left.
 The Aqueduct continues straight ahead.
-Again, a narrow dirt & tree root trail which follows a ridgeline.
-You then travel through wetlands w/some boardwalks before crossing Oxford St followed by Overbrook Dr at 1 mile.
+Again, a narrow dirt & tree root trail, which follows a ridgeline.
+You then travel through wetlands w/some boardwalks before crossing Oxford St, followed by Overbrook Dr at 1 mile.
 Here the trail crosses into Wellesley.
 The trail emerges at Route 9 after 1.2 miles.
 The Aqueduct continues across the road, however, you'll need to detour to cross this busy road.
-Travel right on-road (wide shoulder/narrow paved path available) to Overbrook Rd where you'll find a cross-light.
-Then head left back along Route 9 (wide shoulder/narrow paved path available) to the trail head on your right.
+Travel right, West, on-road (wide shoulder/narrow paved path available) to Overbrook Rd, where you'll find a cross-light.
+Then head left, East, back along Route 9 (wide shoulder/narrow paved path available) to the trail head on your right at 1.6 miles.
 [0.4 mile Detour]

 Note; This section of the Cochituate Aqueduct is also part of the Wellesley Trails Crosstown Trail.